Barry Diller’s IAC Rebrands as People Incorporated, Sharpening Focus on Publishing and MGM

 IAC Chairman Barry Diller.
 His company is changing its name and planning a sharper focus on its MGM investment.
 (Image: Monica Schipper/Getty Images)

-In a Tuesday letter to shareholders of the media conglomerate, Diller revealed IAC will change its name – likely in August — to People Inc. and will hone its corporate emphasis on its publishing business and its investment in the casino giant.
+In an April 28 letter to shareholders of the media conglomerate, Diller revealed IAC will change its name – likely in August — to People Inc. and will hone its corporate emphasis on its publishing business and its investment in the casino giant.

 The corpus of People Incorporated will include the assets of a mostly virtual media business together with the very hard assets of MGM Resorts—if you like, a perfect hedge in a world that is changing so unpredictively fast,” wrote Diller in the letter.